 - Murder Most Foul and Suffer Little Children (child deaths).

-The subject of war deaths, I’ve separated into two: WWI gets its own chapter, for the reasons explained therein.
+The subject of war deaths is separated into two: WWI gets its own chapter.

 Death and the City: The Nation’s Experience, Told Through Brighton’s History

 Available in paperback and Kindle editions: https://tinyurl.com/yx92vhyk